mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

-While direct communication in the office is not something anyone should prohibit, all the information and decisions that are made in any conversations must be made transparent for the entire team.
+While direct communication in the office is not something anyone should prohibit, all the information and decisions that are made in any conversations must be made transparent to the entire team.
 Writing summaries and protocols of conversations or communicating via a chat tool although sitting at the desk next to the person one is having a conversation with feels strange in the beginning.
-It is a necessary prerequisite for making remote work work at all though.
-In that way, the pandemic that forced teams to go fully remote all at once at the same time might even have made the transition easier rather than harder for them because everyone suddenly was in the same position and shared the same perspective.
+It is a necessary prerequisite for making remote work work at all though and failing to do it properly will alienate remote teammates.
+In that way, the pandemic that forced teams to go fully remote all at once at the same time might even have made the transition easier rather than harder for them because everyone was in the same position and shared the same perspective.

 ### Trust

-A very important cultural aspect of switching to a fully or partly remote working model is trust.
+Another very important cultural aspect of switching to a fully or partly remote working model is trust.
 Many managers' first reaction, when faced with their teams working remotely, is asking